 We all work hard in our daily jobs, but there are sometimes when we feel that we are not being paid what we are worth.
-Whether you have heard others talking about their salary or you feel that your work warrants a larger sum, the process should be started with a letter requesting a pay raise.
+Whether you have heard others talking about their salary or you feel that your work warrants a larger sum, the process should be started with a salary increase letter.

 This letter must be meticulously done in order to come across in the right manner.
-If the tone is too forceful, the employer may not be impressed and a pay raise will not be entertained.
+If the tone is too forceful, the employer may not be impressed and a salary increase will not be entertained.

-Most employees want a higher salary.
+Most employees want a pay raise.
 Some people are constantly looking for bigger and better opportunities.
 They want the best paying jobs.
 But some people prefer to seek an increase from within the company they are currently working for, rather than looking elsewhere.

 While the general census is that employers will not be favorable of these types of letters, this is not a true analogy.
 Actually, some employers would rather increase the salary of a good employee than to have to look for their replacement.